rcoteru/ezSCUP/README.md

 - Project structural modes onto said equilibrium geometry, such as the ferroelectric (FE) or antiferrodistortive (AFD) modes in perovskites.
 - Obtain the emergent polarization from the collective atomic displacements via the use of Born effective charges.
-- Observe (within large enough simulation supercells) domain structures through a per-unit-cell application of the two previous features.
+- Observe (in large enough simulation supercells) domain structures through a per-unit-cell application of the two previous features.

 ## Usage